the-turing-way/the-turing-way/book/website/reproducible-research/code-reuse/code-reuse-packages.md

 ```r
 usethis::create_package("/RDemoPackage")
 ```

 ```
 ├── DESCRIPTION
 ├── NAMESPACE
 ├── R
 └── RDemoPackage.Rproj
 ```

-Create a .R file in the R/ subdirectory and write a function to convert from degrees C to Kelvin.
+Create a `.R` file in the R/ subdirectory and write a function to convert from degrees Celsius to Kelvin.
-Notice that we have some code comments in the preamble that well get used to render a markdown file for the documentation (we use `roxygen2` to use these comments)
+Notice that we have some code comments in the preamble that will get used to render a markdown file for the documentation (we use `roxygen2` for this).

 ```bash